Castle (company): History

 In 1932 the former wool merchant Gilbert Briggs from Bradford formed The Wharfedale Wireless Company primarily to further the design and manufacture of loudspeakers to reproduce as accurately as possible the music in which he was keenly interested.
 His legacy has over two generations passed to the Castle Acoustics of today.

 Moving to Skipton in Craven (Airedale), located in an old woollen mill, Castle Acoustics was born on 3 September 1973.

 Almost twenty years later, with the original founders approaching retiring age, a second group of senior executives from Wharfedale made a proposal to buy out the original management team.

-Castle was rescued from bankruptcy by the International Audio Group (IAG) adding the brand to it's portfolio of globally renowned Hi-Fi brands which includes Wharfedale, QUAD, audiolab, Mission, Leak and Luxman.
+Castle was rescued from bankruptcy by the International Audio Group (IAG) adding the brand to its portfolio which includes Wharfedale, QUAD, audiolab, Mission, Leak and Luxman.

 During the mid to late 2000's, Castle found new success with manufacturing at IAG's self-owned manufacturing facility, in China with new models such as Castle Knight, Castle Avon and updated version of Castle Richmond IV, all winning critical acclaim.

 In 2023, Castle announced the return to UK manufacturing with the Castle Windsor series of loudspeakers.
 Designed in collaboration with long-term Castle fan, Karl-Heinz Fink, Windsor heralds the re-emergence of the brand as 'Made in UK' loudspeaker brand.